ymich9963/twc/README.md

         -e,     --pcb-thermal-conductivity <Therm.
 Con.
 [W/mK]> = Input the PCB thermal conductivity in Watts per meter Kelvin.

-        -p,     --plane-cs-area <Plane Area [m^2]>              = Input the plane cross sectional area in meters squared.
+        -p,     --plane-area <Plane Area [m^2]>              = Input the plane cross sectional area in meters squared.
 Use the other options below for imperial units.
-        -p-in2, --plane-cs-area-in2
+        -p-in2, --plane-area-in2
-        -p-mil2,--plane-cs-area-mil2
+        -p-mil2,--plane-area-mil2

         -d,     --plane-distance <Plane Distance [m]>           = Input the plane distance in meters.
 Use the other options below for imperial units.
         -d-mil, --plane-distance-mil